-He seems to enjoy strife and misfortune, sometimes it is all he has got in his face or on his plate.
+He seems to enjoy strife and misfortune; sometimes it is all he has got in his face or on his plate.
 Where angels fear to tread is his safest footpath.
-What the powerful dread to say is his morning hymn.
+What the mighty dread to say is his morning hymn.
 What men of ability will not do for big rewards he will gladly do for free.
 “Who the hell is this man, who does he thinks he is?”, his peers ask about him.
 The Otuka does not know the answer and most hardly ever escape the wrath of those who question his existence and his habits.
-Life crushes him daily and unrelentingly but he remains uncrushed.
+Life crushes him daily and unrelentingly, but he remains uncrushed.
 What a life!
 Yet his resolve is undaunted.

 The joy of the meeting of two or more Otukas in one place [if it endures] rapidly expresses itself as the face of misery on the heads and skulls of wicked and evil men.
 When Otukas get together, as rarely as it ever happens, years and decades of misunderstanding swiftly transform into moments of constructive understanding many cannot even comprehend, to match it with comparison is just too difficult.
-The wickedness and evil, sometimes monumental sometimes heinous, that had persistently sought the Otuka’s expiry soon unravel dramatically when he is no longer alone in spirit.
+The wickedness and evil, sometimes monumental sometimes heinous that had persistently sought the Otuka’s expiry soon unravel when he is no longer alone in spirit.
 To the Otuka, it feels like destiny, and to the bad men, it feels like pervasive misfortune.
 What a reversal!
 It happens like that sometimes.

-Odonperity is never a problem for the good-hearted, at worst it merely awes them.
+Odonperity is never a problem for the good-hearted; at worst it merely awes them.